-If you have asthma or other conditions that cause you to have a persistent cough, this may make a prolapse more likely.
+If you have asthma or other conditions that cause you to have a persistent cough, this may worsen prolapse symptoms.
 Again this is due to repeated increases of intra-abdominal pressure causing strain on the pelvic floor.

 Previous pelvic surgery: